Sharing data with outside collaborators can be done in one of two ways:

 Share data via the QuantAQ Cloud

-QuantAQ recommends creating a Team and adding the device(s) and user(s) that you would like to provide access to.
-For instructions on how to use Teams to your advantage, please see the related articles on the subject.
+QuantAQ recommends creating a Network and adding the device(s) and user(s) that you would like to provide access to.
+For instructions on how to use Networks to your advantage, please see the related articles on the subject.

-The Team framework for sharing data offers a number of benefits:
+The Networks framework for sharing data offers a number of benefits:

-- you can add as many collaborators as you want to a given Team
+- you can add as many collaborators as you want to a given Network

 - your collaborators can log in and download exactly what data they need when they need it

-- you can create multiple Teams if you would like to provide access to a subset of sensors to different groups of collaborators
+- you can create multiple Networks if you would like to provide access to a subset of sensors to different groups of collaborators

 There are also a few drawbacks, depending on the level of control you'd like to have over your data: